 A Neutral Evil character is only out for themself.
 Whatever they want – power, wealth, reputation – they won’t follow someone else’s codes to get it.
 If they want something, they will take it.
 If that means betraying a friend, they will do it.

 They don’t believe that following laws and traditions makes anyone a better person.
 Law and order props up and protects the weak and holds the strongest back.

-But law and order does have its uses as a tool to manipulate people who believe in honour, loyalty and promises.
-Neutral Evil characters make allegiances with others to further their own agenda but will quickly kill, desert or betray allies when they are no longer useful.
+But law and order does have its use as a tool to manipulate people who believe in honour, loyalty and promises.
+Neutral Evil characters make allegiances with others to further their own agenda but will quickly hurt, desert or betray allies when they are no longer useful.